Craft

 Movement informs form.

-Some chapters are guided primarily by the natural world —
+Some chapters are guided by the natural world —

 by earth, terrain, and horizon.

-Others are shaped by places where making is part of daily life,
+Others are shaped by places where making remains part of daily life,

 Tradition & Cultural Intelligence